Hobonker/Unicorn-Lamp-Highway/JOURNAL.md

 Time ~ 1 hr (I spent like half the time waiting/recieving feedback so it's only 1 hr not 2 from 2-4 am)

-Yeah its 5 AM, power bank go bye bye, wall cable go hello, remove all the work I just did for the battery and make new hole in body for wall cable.
+Yeah its 5 AM, power bank gone, wall cable replace it, remove all the work I just did for the battery and make new hole in body for wall cable.
 Head hole become even smaller.

 !image[https://github.com/Hobonker/Unicorn-Lamp-Highway/blob/main/Images/PCB%20does%20not%20fall%20into%20this%20one.png]

-I am ONE HUNDRED PERCENT SURE THIS PCB IS NOT FALLING INTO THIS HOLE WHY IS THIS THE 5000th time I've had to remake this hole.
-Update BOM and README with new changes.
+100% sure PCB is larger than hole in the top of lamp while still allowing for cable.